What are Scleral Lenses?

 - Full scleral lenses are the largest in size and provide the most clearance between the back surface of the lens and the cornea.

-If you are interested in seeing if scleral lenses are right for you, our staff at Premier Eye Center help patients from all over Shrewsbury or New Freedom, Pennsylvania.
-Dr. Lawrence A. Filak Jr. will provide a comprehensive evaluation and the highest level of care.
+If you are interested, contact Premier Eye Center to find out if scleral lenses are right for you.
+Our staff helps patients from all over Shrewsbury and New Freedom, Pennsylvania, and Dr. Lawrence A. Filak Jr. will provide a comprehensive evaluation and the highest level of care.

 Scleral Lenses Provide More Comfort and Improved Vision